mclarty3/mclarty3/README.md

 Science with a minor in Mathematics in 2021, and completed my Master's in C.S. with a concentration in A.I. in 2022.

-I currently work as a Research Analyst for Gro Intelligence, a climate and agriculture data startup in NYC.
-I perform analysis on large and diverse datasets and build interactive web applications to present the data.
+I currently work as an Analyst Developer for Gro Intelligence, a climate and agriculture data startup in NYC.
+I perform analysis on large and diverse datasets, and build interactive web applications to visualize and allow users to interact with the data.

 Away from the computer, I like to:
 - 📖 read (typically nonfiction, though I'm currently really enjoying The Three Body Problem)